Taken in Taliesin’s Garden Court on September 10, 2008 looking toward Taliesin’s east façade.

-After receiving the drawing by that staff member, I spent most of that evening carefully laying out what, in his proposed-CAD drawing of Taliesin II, was simply wrong.
+After receiving the drawing, I spent most of that evening carefully laying out what, in his Taliesin II drawing, was simply wrong.
 I saved my copy of that plan, below.
 And it’s color-coded!:

 This drawing was based on drawing Taliesin II, #1403.018 (seen at ARTSTOR, here).
 Wright’s living quarters in this drawing are on the right hand side.

-My color-coded analysis of the drawing must have done something right: I never heard from the man who sent it again, and the floor plan did not make it into the exhibit.
-Of course, he had sent this out on, like, April 20 (with an exhibit opening on May 15) so that might have been a shot in the dark.
+My color-coded analysis of the drawing must have done something right: I never heard from the man again.
+Nor did the floor plan make it into the exhibit.
+Of course, he had sent this out on, like, April 20 (with an exhibit opening on May 15) so that might have been his shot in the dark.

 I regret to say that I didn’t make it to the exhibit.
 Even though I was told there was an invitation for me on opening night (and I had a friend agree to let me stay at his apartment in Manhattan), information or something got dropped somewhere along the line and I couldn’t nail down whether my name was on a list of those formally invited.
 This confusion stacked up to make me decide not to go (too much money, etc. etc.).
 The rest of my memories on this though, are fun!

 I took the photograph at the top of this page on September 10, 2008.

 1 I believe I helped, but a snafu in 2015 sent my email records from the previous decade down a dark hole so I can’t find them.